AradCohen/Magshimim-Challenges/README.md

 ```

 Read about Dockerfile, understand the "FROM" keyword
-What are the differences between docker and VM?
+and what are the differences between docker and VM?

 #### docker-compose.yml
 Run the following command: